Jim Cairns: Cairns and Morosi

-In late 1974 Cairns met Junie Morosi who had worked for Al Grassby and Lionel Murphy.
-Morosi greatly admired Cairns from having read his academic writings and she introduced Cairns to the work of Wilhelm Reich, opening his mind to the relevance of human psychology as it related to social change.
+In late 1974, Cairns met Junie Morosi, who had worked for Al Grassby and Lionel Murphy.
+Morosi greatly admired Cairns, having read his academic writings, and she introduced Cairns to the work of Wilhelm Reich, opening his mind to the relevance of human psychology as it related to social change.
 Cairns decided to offer Morosi a position as his principal private secretary and the pair began an affair.

 On 2 December 1974, the media reported Cairns' employment offer to Morosi.
-The reports highlighted Morosi's lack of public service experience, past business failures, her physical beauty and pointed out that she had often been seen dining in Canberra with senior Cabinet ministers.
+The reports highlighted Morosi's lack of public service experience, past business failures and her physical beauty, and noted that she had often been seen dining in Canberra with senior Cabinet ministers.
 As a result, Cairns and Morosi announced that she would not take Cairns' offer of employment.
-The Liberal Opposition called for a senate inquiry.
+The Liberal Opposition called for a Senate inquiry.
 An investigation found there was no evidence of impropriety on the part of Morosi or of no preferential treatment being given to Morosi.
 On 13 December, it was reported that Morosi would accept Cairns' offer of employment.

-During the Australian Labor Party's National Conference in February 1975, Cairns gave an interview to a reporter in which he spoke of "a kind of love" for Morosi, reigniting the controversy.
-The press continued to speculate about the affair.
+During the Australian Labor Party National Conference in February 1975, Cairns gave an interview to a reporter in which he spoke of "a kind of love" for Morosi, reigniting the controversy.
+The press continued to speculate about an affair.
 During the 1975 National Conference, a photographer hid in a tree and waited while Morosi, her husband, Cairns, and his wife were having breakfast on a balcony.
 This photographer took a photo just when Cairns’ wife left the balcony and with Morosi's husband out of shot.
 The Daily Telegraph ran the picture of Cairns and Morosi the next day with the headline "Breakfast with Junie".
-Allegations were made in the House and the Senate.
-Accusations of misconduct were made by a variety of institutions.
+Allegations were made in the House and the Senate, and accusations of misconduct were made by a variety of institutions.

 In 1982, Morosi took 2UE and The Daily Mirror to court on defamation charges, with both Cairns and Morosi denying the accusations of sexual impropriety and corruption.
 In the Supreme Court of New South Wales, Cairns denied under oath having had a sexual relationship with Morosi.
-The jury in that case found that the article in question did contain "an imputation" that Cairns was "improperly involved with his assistant, Junie Morosi, in a romantic or sexual association", but that this statement was not defamatory.
+The jury found that the article in question did contain "an imputation" that Cairns was "improperly involved with his assistant, Junie Morosi, in a romantic or sexual association", but that the statement was not defamatory.
 Cairns did not receive compensation, although Morosi did.

-On ABC radio in September 2002, Cairns admitted for the first time that he had a sexual relationship with Junie Morosi.
-Four years earlier, referring to his decision to employ Morosi and the ensuing media storm that it created — Cairns said that "looking back over it, it was a mistake on my part".
+On ABC radio in September 2002, Cairns admitted that he had a sexual relationship with Morosi.
+Four years earlier, referring to his decision to employ Morosi and the ensuing media storm that it created, Cairns said that "looking back over it, it was a mistake on my part".